Q. What is the difference between thermal reconditioning and the older straightening methods?

 What we are doing is softening the internal bonds which give your hair its curly/wavy/frizzy shape.
 This is done by applying a solution and testing frequently to see when the bonds have been softened.
 After your hair has reacted sufficiently, the solution is rinsed out at the shampoo bowl.
 Your hair is then blow dried and small sections are painstakingly straightened with a re-texturizing iron.

 After the ironing has been completed, a neutralizer is applied to the ironed hair.
 The bonds have now been re-formed into a straight configuration.
-The neutralizer is rinsed out at the shampoo bowl and your hair is dried and styled.
+The neutralizer is then rinsed out at the shampoo bowl and your hair is dried and styled.

 Q. Why does the process take so long?